 Buying a brand new car in New Zealand can cost you a lot in depreciation.

 The level of depreciation slows down as the car gets older, as long as you maintain it.
-And not all new cars will suffer depreciation this high.
+And some new cars depreciate less than others.
 But the fact remains, brand new cars are hit by the highest levels of depreciation.

 Fleet cars